This post contains affiliate links, If you use these links to buy something, we may earn a little commission at no additional cost to you.

 The book takes an ecological approach to personal finance, focusing on how good financial habits help protect the environment and reduce waste.

-A very good resource for those who have not yet studied read about or been thought about the principles of financial independence.
+This a very good resource for those who have not yet studied read about or thought about the principles of financial independence.

 - prompts you to think deeply about your core values and understand what is truly important to you.